ESIPE-Way2Go/Goraphe/README.md

 #### Docker
 1. Install [docker](https://docs.docker.com/desktop/)

+### Linux distribution for WSL (Windows Subsystem for Linux)
+1. Go to the Miscrosoft Store and search "Ubuntu"
+2. Click to install it

 #### Gmail (SMTP)
 1. You must have an email account to use the administration features like create account, invite people.
 2. Create an email account